gkovan/secure-microservices-example/README.md

 Note: This example is based on the github project: https://github.com/jedward19/bff-secure_offline_microservices

 This example consists of two microservices:
- -(microservice 1) secure-ms-sample-consumer
+ - (microservice 1) secure-ms-sample-consumer.
- -(microservice 2) secure-ms-sample-provider
+ - (microservice 2) secure-ms-sample-provider.

 The consumer calls the provider using a REST call.
 The invokation is secured using JWT tokens.
 JWT stands for JSON Web Tokens.
 See http://jwt.io for more info.